leangjia/blender_docs/manual/glossary/index.rst

       The light that comes from the surrounding environment as a whole.

    Ambient Occlusion
-      A ratio of how much :term:`ambient light` a surface point would be likely to receive.
+      A ratio of how much :term:`Ambient Light` a surface point would be likely to receive.
       If a surface point is under a foot or table, it will end up much darker than the top of someone's head or the tabletop.